 Pros:

-- Launch Like Apollo: Each swing felt like a NASA launch—effortless, soaring, and destined for the stars.
+- Increase in carry distance: Testers saw a 10-15 yard average increase in carry distance, especially with the 5 and 6 irons, due to the hollow construction and face flex.
 The hollow construction is a cheat code for distance, from the long irons to the wedges.

 - Flex Factor Finesse: The Baffler Hollow Split Rails flexed like a bodybuilder showing off at the beach—70% more flex meant my balls flew high and far, even when the turf played tough.